mdavoodi/www/source/blog/2015-11-02-matthew-joins-hashicorp.html.md

 experience, to provide the user with the most pertinent content, maximizing responsiveness, and allowing users to drill into the state of their infrastructure.

-Prior to HashiCorp, Matthew working at Instructure, which provides software for education.
+Prior to HashiCorp, Matthew worked at Instructure, which provides software for education.
 Previously to that, Matthew worked at Safari Books Online where he worked on their web based reader, now the flagship product.
 The online reader was heavily focused on user experience and building a more interactive experience